juliev42/chemcrow-eval/README.md

 Multi-Stage Reasoning With RAG
 0. Prompt to think like a chemistry professor grading an important exam
 1. Break down the response into steps, further break down into assumed facts
-2. Retrieve relevant reference information for each step from a database, e.g. PubMed or SERP
+2. Retrieve relevant reference information for each step using tools from a database, e.g. Google search or a scientific database
-2. Evaluate each fact in each individual step for correctness using the reference materials
+3. Evaluate each fact in each individual step for correctness using the reference materials
-3. Evaluate the entirety of the task for correctness
+4. Evaluate the entirety of the task for correctness

+Future: Few-Shot Learning with Multi-Stage Reasoning Similar to above, but prompt with a few expert-annotated examples.